-Believe it or not, videogames can actually foment positive neurological effects.
-Indeed, one study illustrates a correlation between videogame playing and increased cortical thickness, particularly in the left dorsolateral prefrontal cortex and the left frontal eye field.
-These regions “are crucial players in our brain’s executive decision-making system.
-Greater “thickness” in these brain… indicates a greater ability to juggle multiple variables.”
-Another study showed a “direct causal link” between video game playing and an increase of grey matter in “the right hippocampus, right prefrontal cortex and the cerebellum – areas of the brain responsible for spatial navigation, memory formation, strategic planning and fine motor skills in the hands.”
+Believe it or not, video games can actually foment positive neurological effects.
+Indeed, a study in PLOS One illustrates a correlation between video game playing and increased cortical thickness, particularly in the left dorsolateral prefrontal cortex and the left frontal eye field.
+These regions are crucial to the brain’s executive decision-making system.
+Greater thickness in these brain areas indicates a greater ability to juggle multiple variables.

-The advantages of playing videogames are becoming increasingly more well-documented as time goes on.
-Further studies have demonstrated a link between videogames and improved cognitive flexibility, a reduction in pain and anxiety, improved reading skills, and an increased efficiency in “responding to sensory stimuli,” among other things.
+The advantages of playing video games are becoming increasingly more well documented as time goes on.
+Further studies have demonstrated a link between video games and improved cognitive flexibility, a reduction in pain and anxiety, and even improved reading skills.

-However, these beneficial influences cannot erase the very real detriment that can occur as a result of excessive or violent videogame play.
-A growing body of evidence suggests that gaming can pose legitimate risks to one’s health.
-One study “found that those who played… violent video games showed less activity in areas that involved emotions, attention and inhibition of our impulses.”
-Furthermore, researchers have discovered a link between violent videogames and aggression, “with negative effects accumulating over time.”
+However, these beneficial influences cannot erase the very real detriment that can occur as a result of excessive video game play.
+One study from Indiana University found that those who played violent video games showed less activity in areas that involved emotions, attention, and inhibition of our impulses.

-As is also commonly believed, it seems that one can develop a degree of addiction to gaming.
-Many players are flooded with “a rush of dopamine when they play,” leading to a cumulative deficit in this important neurotransmitter.
+It is also now commonly believed that one can develop an addiction to gaming.
+As in the neurological mechanisms of other addictions, many players are flooded with a rush of dopamine when they play, which can lead to a cumulative deficit in this important neurotransmitter.

-This ostensibly conflicting research can lead to confusion for parents trying to decide if they should allow their kids to play videogames.
-The evidence seems to universally imply that violent videogames should be avoided for young and old alike.
-On the other hand, non-violent videogames that emphasize strategy, role-playing, and even physical activity can be a useful tool in developing a cognitive edge.
+The complete body of research can lead to confusion for parents trying to decide if they should allow their kids to play them.
+The evidence seems to imply that excessive, violent game play should be limited for young and old alike.
+On the other hand, nonviolent games that emphasize strategy, role-playing, and even physical activity can be a useful tool in developing a cognitive edge.